aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/remove-hyperlinks-after-converting-from-html/_index.md

 ## Conclusion
 In this tutorial, we covered the step-by-step process of removing hyperlinks from a PDF file generated from an HTML file using Aspose.PDF for .NET.
 By following the instructions described above, you will be able to successfully remove hyperlinks from the resulting PDF file.

+### FAQ's

+#### Q: What is Aspose.PDF for .NET?

+A: Aspose.PDF for .NET is a powerful library that enables developers to work with PDF documents in C# applications.
+It offers a wide range of functionalities, including the ability to convert HTML files to PDF and manipulate PDF content.

+#### Q: Why would I want to remove hyperlinks from a PDF file?

+A: There are various reasons for removing hyperlinks from a PDF file.
+For example, you might want to eliminate external links for printing or archiving purposes or ensure that the PDF content is not navigable via hyperlinks.

+#### Q: How can I load an HTML file and remove hyperlinks using Aspose.PDF for .NET?

+A: To load an HTML file and remove hyperlinks, you can use Aspose.PDF for .NET's `HtmlLoadOptions` class.
+Iterate through the annotations of the PDF pages to find link annotations and modify their attributes.

+#### Q: Can I customize the output filename for the resulting PDF?

+A: Yes, you can customize the output filename for the resulting PDF file by modifying the code that saves the PDF document.
+Simply change the desired filename in the `doc.Save()` method.

+#### Q: Is it possible to selectively remove hyperlinks based on certain criteria?

+A: Yes, you can selectively remove hyperlinks based on specific criteria.
+For example, you can choose to remove only external links or links pointing to specific URLs.